AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 U.S. food and beverage revenues increased 33.7%, which included the aforementioned attendance gain and a 2.3% increase in food and beverage revenue per-patron.
 All of this contributed to a 35% increase in U.S. adjusted EBITDA and an 80 basis point increase in adjusted EBITDA margin to 20.0%.

 Our new international theatres, produced $291.2 million of total revenues and generated $53.2 million of adjusted EBITDA at an 18.3% margin, as U.S. films played well at Odeon theatres, particularly in the UK and Ireland.
-All this took place against the backdrop of a strong North American industry box office, which as most of you know saw 4.5% increase in box office growth.
+All this took place against the backdrop of a strong North American industry box office, which as most of you know saw a 4.5% increase in box office growth.

 The slate for remainder of 2017 looks strong to us.
 We think it's a great time to be part of the large, stable, strong and growing film industry.
 And now, as the clear market leader, it's a great time also to be AMC.